 As a separate option from harvesting timber, DNRC proposes to generate revenue by selling a conservation lease for the project area lands.
-The lease would preserve and protect the project area for twenty years.
+The lease would preserve and protect timber and other vegetation from harvest, within the project area, for twenty years.
 Appendix C contains a copy of the conservation lease.